ongyx/teora-archive/assets/README.md

 # data

-This folder contains sprites and fonts used in Teora.
+This folder contains sprites and fonts used in Teora, embedded as a Go package.

 To build, run `make all`, but install the prerequisites listed below first.